elunacado/Automata/README.md

 They're included in the automata.pl file <br />

 ## Analysis
-The time complexity of the model is O(n), where n is the length of the string to be processed. <br />
+The time complexity of the model is O(n), where n is the length of the string to be processed and the maximum complexity it will reach is O(22n) since it's the maximum number of movements the automata can make in a single iteration which according to the O complexity chart is an acceptable solution since the time complexity will rise according to the length of the string<br />

 And the function to traverse the automata:
 ```prolog